When Forgotten Dreams Start Coming True

 And…

-What about those other dreams - the ones we used to have for our lives before we got too busy or learned to be 'realistic'?
-What if this season of fertile darkness is inviting us to pay attention not just to our sleeping dreams, but to the dreams we've tucked away?
-The ones we've convinced ourselves are too late, too impractical, too much?
+What if this season of fertile darkness is inviting us to pay attention not just to our sleeping dreams, but to the forgotten life dreams we’ve tucked away?
+The ones we’ve convinced ourselves are too late, too impractical, too much?

 First, check in with yourself.